menglisa/RadiationTherapyDecisionSupport/docs/database/README.md

 * A user should automatically be given rights to patients whose DICOM files they upload
 * Add `ROI_ID` field to `rt_rois` table
 * Dashboard for the Contour data for a given patient, DVH data and Isodose contours for a given patient
+* Improve RT Dose documentation
+* Ensure DICOMCleaner Works, send to Benjamin if it does for use in acquiring the DICOM files
+* Fill out headers for `rt_dose` to be more descriptive
+* Fill out headers for `rt_dose_image` to be more descriptive
+* Determine how unit testing should be performed for calls against the SQL database- it should construct a mock / dummy sql database for writing to?
+* Create python script to generate a database in the correct format